PawanRamaMali/Prediction-Endpoint/README.md

-# Authentication-API
+# Prediction-Endpoint

-Authentication REST API using R Plumber
+Prediction-Endpoint using R Plumber